Moon Zero Two: Home media

 Moon Zero Two became a Warner Bros. shared DVD disc release in 2008, along with Hammer Films' 1970 prehistoric adventure When Dinosaurs Ruled the Earth.
 In 2011, Moon Zero Two was re-released as a stand-alone DVD, adding the film's original theatrical trailer.

 Legacy

 In 1969, Pan Books released a novelisation of Moon Zero Two, written by John Burke.
 It was also adapted into a graphic story by Paul Neary and was published in The House of Hammer in April 1977.

 Mystery Science Theater 3000

-The film was shown and parodied on Mystery Science Theater 3000 episode 111, originally airing on 20 January 1990.
+The film was shown and parodied in Mystery Science Theater 3000 episode #111, originally airing January 20, 1990, on The Comedy Channel.
+When contributing comments about the episode, writer Michael J. Nelson claimed not to remember Moon Zero Two and said when he asked the rest of the staff and performers at MST3K, "Not a single person had a single concrete memory to recall."

+As he does with most of the first-season episode, writer Jim Vorel fives Moon Zero Two a low rating; in his comprehensive list of MST3K episodes for Paste, he places the episode near the bottom, at #186.
+He labels Moon Zero Two a "light, goofy-looking ‘60s sci-fi movie" that is a "less painful film" than those featured in most other Season 1 episodes.
+His low ranking is a factor of the slower and more awkward riffing from Joel and the 'bots, but he also points out the jokes about "distracting brass band music throughout" as a highlight.

+Shout!
+Factory released the episode on DVD as part of the box set Mystery Science Theater 3000: The 25th Anniversary Edition on December 10, 2013.
+The Moon Zero Two disc includes an introduction by Hammer Film Productions historian Constantine Nasr and the film's original trailer.
+Other episodes included in the collection are Gorgo (episode #909), The Day the Earth Froze (episode #422), Mitchell (episode #512), The Brain That Wouldn't Die (episode #513), and The Leech Woman (episode #802).

 The episode was rebroadcast on social media as the MST3K LIVE Social Distancing Riff-Along Special on 3 May 2020, with new riffs by the MST3K Great Cheesy Circus Tour cast.

-In 2013, Shout!
-Factory released the MST3K episode as part of their 25th anniversary boxset, along with episodes focused on The Day the Earth Froze, The Leech Woman, and Gorgo.